Self Check works with an independent, secure, identity assurance service. This allows Self Check to be confident in the security of the service.

 - You did not enter your information correctly when you created your myE-Verify account.

-There are several reasons why you may not have passed the quiz.
+There are several reasons why you may not have passed the quiz.:

 - You may have answered one or more questions incorrectly.
-Please read each one carefully and consider every answer.
+Please read each one carefully and consider every answer:

 - You may have entered your identifying information incorrectly, causing the independent service to ask questions that you are not able to answer.

-If you would like to confirm the accuracy of the information found in your credit reports you may do so by visiting www.annualcreditreport.com and requesting free copies of your credit reports.
-If you find a discrepancy in any of your credit reports you should follow up with the individual credit reporting agency to correct those records.
+If you would like to confirm the accuracy of the information found in your credit reports, you may do so by visiting www.annualcreditreport.com and requesting free copies of your credit reports.
+If you find a discrepancy in any of your credit reports, you should follow up with the individual credit reporting agency to correct those records.
 If you want information on your rights relating to credit reporting, or more detailed information on the steps you can take to correct errors found in your credit reports, please visit www.ftc.gov/credit.

 To protect your privacy and make the system as secure as possible, myE‑Verify does not store a plain text version of your Social Security number (SSN) or date of birth, but these items are necessary to create the lock.
-Additionally, you have to select challenge questions in case you have to unlock your SSN over the phone.
+Additionally, you must select challenge questions in case you have to unlock your SSN over the phone.